The Pearl of Africa

 Alcohol is frequently a contributing factor in road accidents, particularly at night.
 Nighttime travel should be avoided whenever possible.
 Highway travel at night is particularly dangerous, including on the road between Entebbe Airport and Kampala.

-Uganda recommends caution on this road and use of a reliable taxi service to and from the airport, with the exception of the Kampala – Entebbe airport road.
+Uganda recommends caution on this road and the use of reliable taxi services.
+And from the airport, except the Kampala – Entebbe airport road.

-Other public means of transport are the Matatus (Taxis) and ‘boda bodas’ that ease transportations due to road traffic on some roads of Kampala and elsewhere.
+Other public means of transport are the Matatus (Taxis) and ‘boda bodas’ that ease transportation.
+Due to road traffic on some roads of Kampala and elsewhere.

 POPULATION STATUS IN UGANDA